visitor-analytics/visa-3as-go-sdk/README.md

 # TWIPLA 3AS Go SDK

+# NOTE: This repository is being retired.
+Please use [the new Go SDK](https://github.com/twipla/3as-go-sdk) instead.

 [![GoDoc](https://pkg.go.dev/badge/github.com/visitor-analytics/visa-3as-go-sdk)](https://pkg.go.dev/github.com/visitor-analytics/visa-3as-go-sdk)

 A simple API wrapper for integrating the Analysis as a Service (3AS) APIs provided by TWIPLA